Ram-SN/Ram-SN/README.md

 - ⚡ Fun fact: ...
 -->

 I am a Data Scientist who is passionate about making use of data to its utmost potential by employing various techniques and strategies.
-Some technologies I enjoy working on are Python, Pyspark, MySql and Tableau. 🌱 I’m currently updating myself on R-shiny to create interactive dashboards.
+Some technologies I enjoy working on are Python, Pyspark, MySql and Tableau. 🌱 I’m always updating myself on topics to make sure I've always got the foundation down.
 I recently created an Interactive Map/POC for US-Ignite that lets small-businesses in Portland, Oregon identify the best locations for their industry based on socio-economic factors, pedestrian and vehicular count information.

 📫 How to reach me: rsn293@nyu.edu, https://www.linkedin.com/in/ram-sowmya-narayanan/